aiden-vangreuning/aiden-vangreuning/projects/low-cost-cerebrovascular-flow-pump/index.md

 ---

 ## Flow Modeling & Data Analysis
 Physiological flow and pressure dynamics were modeled and evaluated using fundamental fluid mechanics principles, including **Poiseuille’s Law**.
-Flow sensor data were collected and analyzed to validate system performance, repeatability, and stability under controlled experimental conditions.
+Flow sensor data were collected and analyzed to validate system performance, repeatability and stability under controlled experimental conditions.

 ---